-(b) The name, address, phone numbers, and e-mail address of all owners or lessors of the land on which the nonmetallic mining operation will occur.
+(b) he name, address, phone numbers, and e-mail address of all owners or lessors of the land on which the nonmetallic mining operation will occur.

-(c) If the Operator does not own the proposed mine site, a copy of a fully executed lease and/or agreement between the landowner and the Operator who will engage in mining operations on the proposed site.
+(c) If the nonmetallic mining operation is subject to a lease, a copy of a fully executed lease and/or agreement between the landowner and the Operator who will engage in mining operations on the proposed site.